paradox-tt/Notes/WagMedia.md

 ### 3) Market Reach

-Content generated from spending proposals is noticeably higher in terms of market reach than the reach of content generated from tips.
+Content generated from spending proposals is noticeably higher in terms of quality but even so lacks market reach.
+This is an overall concern that I believe is in-part related to a deficient strategy to determine the right items to be funded.

+As it relates to dubbing, for example, is a 2017 video by Rob Habermaier on interoperability required or is it now superseded?
+This is just one example but it speaks to a gap in the strategy/philosophy.

 In the case of tips, some items were rewarded with < 10 views.
 I agree that marketing outreach takes time, but content without viewers – or a clear path to viewers over a relevant time horizon – is simply not valuable.

 ### 4) Centralization of authority